Privacy poliy - GDPR

 • Right to lodge a complaint with the CNIL

 Security is primarily ensured through clear governance and proactive risk management.
-We have a risk management framework approved by senior management, which includes a risk appetite policy, mapping aligned with ISO and DORA standards, and risk indicators that are monitored regularly.
-This framework is implemented through a three lines of defence organisation and steered by a security and compliance committee.
+We have a risk management framework approved by senior management, which includes a risk appetite policy, a risk map aligned with ISO and DORA standards, and risk indicators that are monitored regularly.
+This framework is implemented through a three-line-of-defense structure and overseen by a security and compliance committee.

-Data protection is based on systematic encryption, both in transit (TLS 1.2/1.3) and at rest (AES-256), with centralised key management.
-Payment data is processed exclusively in a PCI DSS Level 1 certified environment and undergoes irreversible tokenisation, which prevents the exposure of full card numbers or cryptograms.
-In addition, we apply strict policies for the automatic purging and anonymisation of personal data at the end of the retention periods specified by the GDPR.
+Data protection relies on systematic encryption, both in transit (TLS 1.2/1.3) and at rest (AES-256), with centralized key management.
+Payment data is processed exclusively in a PCI DSS Level 1 certified environment and undergoes irreversible tokenization, which prevents any exposure of full card numbers or security codes.
+Additionally, we enforce strict policies for the automatic deletion and anonymization of personal data at the end of the retention periods specified by the GDPR.

-Access to systems is strictly controlled through centralised identity management based on the principle of least privilege.
-Each employee is subject to strong two-factor authentication (MFA), and authorisations are reviewed regularly to ensure they remain relevant.
+Access to systems is strictly controlled through centralized identity management based on the principle of least privilege.
+Every employee is required to undergo strong two-factor authentication (MFA), and access permissions are reviewed regularly to ensure they remain appropriate.

-Our infrastructure is monitored continuously.
-Sensitive operations are logged comprehensively and time-stamped, and a real-time monitoring system, coupled with a SIEM, enables security incidents to be detected quickly.
+Our infrastructure is monitored around the clock.
+Sensitive operations are comprehensively logged and time-stamped, and a real-time monitoring system, coupled with a SIEM, enables rapid detection of security incidents.

 Operational resilience is ensured by a continuity plan aligned with DORA.
-CentralPay has implemented a Contingency and Business Continuity Plan (PUPA) including BCP and PRI components, which are regularly tested.
-Penetration tests and crisis management exercises are organised each year, while a strict ICT outsourcing policy ensures the continuous assessment of critical service providers and the maintenance of a regulatory information register.
+CENTRALPAY has implemented a Business Continuity and Emergency Plan (BCEP) that includes regularly tested business continuity and disaster recovery components.
+Penetration tests and crisis management exercises are conducted annually, while a strict ICT outsourcing policy ensures the continuous evaluation of critical service providers and the maintenance of a regulatory information register.

-Incident management follows a formalised procedure for detection, classification and handling.
-In the event of a major incident, we comply with the regulatory notification deadlines set by the ACPR and the CNIL, and systematic feedback is organised in order to continuously improve the security system.
+Incident management follows a formalized procedure for detection, classification, and handling.
+In the event of a major incident, we comply with regulatory notification deadlines to the ACPR and the CNIL, and a systematic review of lessons learned is conducted to continuously improve the security framework.

-Finally, CentralPay is committed to continuous improvement.
-Internal and external audits, including independent PCI DSS and cybersecurity audits, are conducted regularly.
+Finally, CENTRALPAY is committed to continuous improvement.
+Internal and external audits, including independent PCI DSS and cybersecurity audits, are conducted on a regular basis.
 Our ongoing monitoring and periodic audit procedures are reviewed annually to ensure their effectiveness and compliance with international standards and regulatory requirements.